snnehete/cs-777-project/README.md

 # How to run

 First, unzip the file dataset.zip in the data subdirectory.
+Alternatively, the dataset may be downloaded from [Google Cloud](https://storage.cloud.google.com/shrunkhala_nehete_a3/dataset.csv?showFTMessage=false).

 Run the project by submitting the task to spark-submit.